Amitdutta7/Diaries/README.md

 ![](https://i.imgur.com/PqkWuV8.png)

 ## Project Setup

-Windows, Linux and Mac OS X
+**Windows, Linux and Mac OS X**
 ```
-Download The Repository in a Zip file and Unzip it
+Download The Repository in a Zip file and Unzip all the Contents
-Install requirements.txt
+Setup a Virtual Environment and activate it
+Run the command pip install -r requirements.txt in your shell
+Run app.py
 ```

 ## Usage example